Tobacco Tax Administration

 Stamps intended for exported cigarettes may not be used on cigarettes for the domestic market.

 Traders involved in manufacturing tobacco products must provide regular periodic stock checks for all stamps.
-Weekly stock taking must be undertaken of stamps held outside secure stores which have not entered accounts.
-Checks must be made on the last day of each accounting period and at the close of business on a budget day and on a day proceeding a price rise.
+Weekly stocktaking must be undertaken of stamps held outside secure stores which have not entered accounts.
+Checks must be made on the last day of each accounting period at the close of business on a budget day and on a day preceeding with a price rise.

 Revenue Control may carry out stock checks of stamps in a secure store at the end of each accounting period.
 Deficiencies will be treated as releases and charged to tax.